Loading...

 France and Germany each have their own local adaptations:

-• French universities typically award grades on a scale of 20, so a score of 14-20 translates roughly into a U.S. A. But grades above 15 are seldom given.
+• French universities award grades on a scale of 20, so a score of 14-20 translates roughly into a U.S. grade.
+But grades above 15 are seldom given.

 Standards of Grading Across the Americas